rmsk2/mobilenotifier/readme.md

 # Local SMS sender

-As an alternative to sending messages via IFTTT you can use a local SMS sender which is implemented as a simple REST service which routes message requests to a Wavecom Q2303A GSM modem.
-The source code of this service will be published soon.
+As an alternative to sending messages via IFTTT you can use a [local SMS sender](https://github.com/rmsk2/smssender) which is implemented as a simple REST service which routes message requests to a Wavecom Q2303A GSM modem.
 You have to set the following environment variables in order to use this feature:

 - `MN_LOCAL_SENDER_URL` has contain the URL of the local SMS sender
 - `MN_LOCAL_SENDER_TOKEN` has to contain a JWT accepted by the local SMS sender